First Merchants Corporation research snapshot

 DimensionConclusionConfidence

-Business qualityFirst Merchants sells commercial and consumer banking services across Indiana, Ohio, and Michigan, including deposits, loans, treasury management, and wealth management through a community banking model.High
+Business qualityFirst Merchants sells commercial and consumer banking services across Indiana, Ohio, and Michigan, including deposits, loans, treasury management, and wealth management through a community banking model with 126 banking centers.High

-Risk levelKey risks are net interest margin compression from the rate cycle, commercial real estate credit migration in secondary Midwest markets, provision expense volatility, competition from larger banks, regional economic concentration in the Midwest, and technology spending pressure.High
+Risk levelKey risks are the two Q2 2026 non-accrual credits and full-year net charge-off guidance of 40 to 45 basis points, net interest margin sensitivity, commercial real estate exposure in secondary Midwest markets, competition from larger banks, regional economic concentration in the Midwest, and technology spending pressure.High

 AI confidenceData confidence is high for reported financials and market data.
-Forecast confidence is medium because Q1 2026 earnings missed consensus by about 50%, making normalized earnings estimates less certain.High data confidence
+Forecast confidence is medium because Q2 2026 adjusted EPS missed consensus by about 28% and the unresolved non-accrual credits create uncertainty about H2 2026 provision expense.High data confidence

 FRME AI stock forecast